Specialisms & expertise

 - J v Guy's and St Thomas' NHS Foundation Trust - damages recovered for a lady who suffered unnecessarily after an unacceptable failure to perform heart bypass surgery

-- B v Employer - damages recovered fro wife of deceased labourer who died from mesothelioma.
+- B v Employer - damages recovered from wife of deceased labourer who died from mesothelioma

-Jonathan is a member of both Headway in West Kent and the Kent Acquired Brain Injury Forum ("KABIF").
+Jonathan is a member of both Headway in West Kent and the Kent Acquired Brain Injury Forum ("KABIF") and the Co-ordinator of APIL’s South East Regional Group.

 In his spare time he enjoys cycling around the breath-taking, in more ways than one, Kent.